 Inverter generators are much more energy efficient because of the way they produce electricity.
 In an inverter generator, the engine automatically adjusts to the requested load on the generator.
-Unlike conventional generators, which produce their full power all of the time, inverter generators will throttle up and down depending on the amount of electricity you need.
+Unlike conventional generators, which produce their full power all the time, inverter generators will throttle up and down depending on the amount of electricity you need.

 For instance, let’s say you have your generator connected to your RV and are running the refrigerator, air conditioner, lights, and TV.
 Depending on the size of your generator, it may be running at maximum speed.
-Next, let’s say you turn off your air conditioner, significantly reducing the power consumption.
+Next, let’s say you turn off your air conditioner, significantly reducing power consumption.
 Your inverter generator will throttle down and run slower, outputting less electricity.
 This fluctuation results in lower fuel demand and will improve efficiency.

 Many inverter generators also off an eco-mode, which keeps the generator running at the lowest setting possible.
-With a conventional generator, you may be getting 3 hours or so per gallon of gas of runtime; however, with an inverter generator, you may get 8-12 hours per gallon of gas for the same electricity use.
+With a conventional generator, you may get 3 hours or so per gallon of gas of runtime; however, with an inverter generator, you may get 8-12 hours per gallon of gas for the same electricity use.

-The fuel savings is one of the best features of inverter generators.
+Fuel savings is one of the best features of inverter generators.
 Across the board, they will be much more efficient.
 This fuel-saving feature is an excellent benefit for folks using them for extended periods while camping.
 For a typical weekend camping trip, a 5-gallon container of gas may be more than enough to give you all of the electricity that you need.

 Inverter generators are significantly quieter for several reasons.
 First, as described above, they can throttle down when the electricity demand is low.
 When camping, most electric equipment you use won’t require a lot of power when running.
-Your biggest energy hogs, like air conditions, will require a lot of power to start, but when running, they don’t need nearly as much to stay running (more on this later).
-As a result, you can use most of the electrical components of your RV with a relatively low power demand.
-Your generator will adjust to this and simply run slower, making it quieter.
+Your biggest energy hogs, like air conditioners, will require a lot of power to start, but when running, they don’t need nearly as much to stay running (more on this later).
+As a result, you can use most of the electrical components of your RV with relatively low power demand.
+Your generator will adjust to this and run slower, making it quieter.

 Each state has its own regulations on the accepted greenhouse gas emissions of generators.
 These regulations can be stricter when the portable generator is used inside national parks or nature reserves.

-In most cases, a portable generator must be at least EPA compliant.
+In most cases, a portable generator must be at least EPA-compliant.
 In the state of California, the generator must also be CARB compliant.